Using This Book

 Equipment for Beholders

 The shape and form of a Beholder is very inhuman, due to this, your ability to handle objects and use equipment is determined by your body's physical limitations.
-Your starting Equipment is assumed to be tailored to your shape, but for everything else the DM decides whether it’s practical for you to wear or use a piece of equipment based on your size and shape.
+Your starting Equipment is assumed to be tailored to your shape, but for everything else the DM decides whether it’s practical for you to wear or use a piece of equipment based on its size and shape.

 Beholder Class Features